tmvfb/image-resize-bot/README.md

 Then add 'token' as a keyname and enter your API token as a value.
 Click `Add new secret`.\
 \
 ![image](https://user-images.githubusercontent.com/116455436/216043742-729587c2-5298-46e1-a7d2-13d3cf77d667.png)
-3. Click `Run`.
+3. Click `Run` at main.py.
 You can now start interaction with bot via Telegram.